Albinhsn/Bonobo/README.md

 * Check always return something
     * Check correct return type

+* if/else/merge things

 ## TODO LLVM backend

+* Massive "test" suite of at least things that should be able to be compiled

 * itemType in ArrayDeclaration?
     * How does an array know what type it has?